 8 PREPARATION OF CALIBRATION STANDARDS

-8.1 Prepare a minimum of five standards for full range multi component calibration as 0.1, 0.5, 2.5, 10, 15, and 20 mass percent of each oxygenate shall be used for concentration range of interest.
+8.1 Prepare a minimum of five standards for full range multi component calibration as 0.1, 0.5, 2.5, 10, 15 and 20 mass percent of each oxygenate shall be used for concentration range of interest.

 8.2 First determine the purity of the oxygenate stocks and apply for the impurities correction.
 Whenever possible, use stocks of at least 99.9 percent purity.